article / Hotspot conflict

 On the day of the month, two more U.S. military aircraft, including two - tankers and one - attack aircraft, landed at Middenhall Air Base.
 Among the - transport aircraft that landed at Fairford Air Base the previous day, one took off on the day for Ramstein Air Base in Germany—the very one that had flown from the continental United States.

-Reading this, the editor can immediately draw a conclusion: all these reports were written by half-informed individuals who have little understanding of the U.S. military's special operations forces.
-What does "a helicopter—from the home base of the Special Operations Aviation Regiment" even mean?
-Hunter Army Airfield is also a home base of the Special Operations Aviation Regiment!
+Upon reading this, the editor can immediately draw one conclusion: these reports are all written by those with only a superficial understanding of the U.S. military's special operations forces.
+What does it mean that 4 C-17s are from the home base of the 160th Special Operations Aviation Regiment?
+Hunter Army Airfield is also the home base of the 160th Special Operations Aviation Regiment!

-That is to say, apart from the one that took off from the Spanish Air Force Base in Pápa, all the other ones originated from "the home base of the Special Operations Aviation Regiment."
+That is to say, apart from the C-17 that took off from the Spanish Air Force Base in Pobla, the other 6 C-17s all originated from the home base of the 160th Special Operations Aviation Regiment.

 The issue, however, is that even a force as dominant as the U.S. military cannot allocate two airports exclusively for the regiment's use.
 These two airports serve not only as the regiment's base but also host other units of the U.S. Army Air Forces.